Diana Van Lancker Sidtis

 - Special cases in speech and language dysfunction

-- PEER REVIEW since 2002: Van Lancker, C., & Ohnesorge, C. Personally familiar proper names are relatively successfully processed in the human right hemisphere, or, the missing link.
-Bran and Language, 80, 2002, 121-129.
+- Van Lancker, D., & Ohnesorge, C. Personally familiar proper names are relatively successfully processed in the human right hemisphere, or, the missing link.
+Bran and Language, 80, 2002, 121-129. (view)

 - Kempler, D., & Van Lancker, D. The effect of speech task on intelligibility in dysarthria: case study of Parkinson's disease.
 Bran and Language, 80, 2002, 449-464. (view)

-- Vanlancker-Sidtis, D. Auditory recognition of idioms by first and second speakers of English.
-Applied Psycholinguistics, 24, 2003, 45-57.
+- Van Lancker Sidtis, D. Auditory recognition of idioms by first and second speakers of English: It takes one to know one.
+Applied Psycholinguistics, 24, 2003, 45-57. (view)